PracticingDeveloper/practicingruby.com/_posts/2011-09-20-regession-testing.md

 categories: articles
 author: Gregory Brown
 permalink: articles/regession-testing
+summary: Benefit from two lessons about regression testing that were learned the hard way.
+issue_number: '2.5'
 ---

 The most simple and unambiguous benefit that automated testing provides is that it can be used to minimize the impact of regressions.
 If each bug fix is accompanied by a corresponding test, it makes it very likely that known defects will be noticed immediately whenever they resurface.
 Over the lifetime of a project, regression tests end up forming a safety net that makes refactoring easier and maintenance work less scary.